-This series is not meant to denounce you or your Same-Sex Attractions as though they were something bad or sinful.
-Those feelings are there, whether you approve of them, or not.
-It is YOU.
+Are Same-Sex Attractions bad or sinful?
+Well, those feelings are there, whether you approve of them or not.
 And all the praying in the world will not magically change your fascination about men.

-Why is Saint Gorgeous in row 6 so different, what makes him tick?
-Although you may be getting over SSA’s, you still may feel different from those other guys who are far more at ease at being male, at being a hunk, and who even are affectionate to one another, whereas we SSA-guys feel some sort of guilt for existing and some sort of hesitance when we should be trying to connect.
+Why is Saint Gorgeous in row 6 so different?
+What makes him tick?
+Although you may be getting over SSA’s, you still may feel different from those other guys like him who are far more at ease at being male, at being a hunk and who even are affectionate to one another, whereas we SSA-guys feel some sort of guilt for existing and some sort of hesitance when we should be trying to connect.

 2. High sensitivity

 More often than not, we are highly sensitive.
 And our feelings are hardly described in any textbook or therapeutic manual.
 No recognition, not even in gay-lib rhetoric.
-Only in recent years has this trait been recognized and described in psychology as a problem: it is called sensitivity.
-And the issue at hand is felt by people who are called Highly Sensitive Persons (HSP’s).
+Only in recent years has this trait been recognized and described in psychology as a problem.
+We are called Highly Sensitive Persons (HSP’s).

 In her book “The Highly Sensitive Person”, Elaine Aron asks: Is this you?